n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.bamboohr.md

 # BambooHR

-BambooHR node allows you to automate work in the BambooHR platform and integrate BambooHR with other applications. n8n has built-in support for a wide range of BambooHR features, which includes basic operations like creating, deleting, downloading, and getting company reports, employee documents, and files.
+The BambooHR node allows you to automate work in the BambooHR platform and integrate BambooHR with other applications. n8n has built-in support for a wide range of BambooHR features, which includes basic operations like creating, deleting, downloading, and getting company reports, employee documents, and files.

 On this page, you'll find a list of operations the BambooHR node supports and links to more resources.

 !!! note "Credentials"
    Refer to the [BambooHR credentials](https://docs.n8n.io/integrations/builtin/credentials/bamboohr/) for guidance on setting up authentication.

 !!! note "Examples & Templates"
-  For example, usage and templates to help you get started, take a look at n8n's [BambooHR integrations](https://n8n.io/integrations/bamboohr/){:target=_blank .external-link} list.
+   For usage examples and templates to help you get started, take a look at n8n's [BambooHR integrations](https://n8n.io/integrations/bamboohr/){:target=_blank .external-link} list.

 ## Basic Operations